African House Snake Basics & FAQ

 Cage Furnishings.

 Substrate: I use and recommend prococo.
 Its made from coconut husk chips.
-I do not recommend the use of wood shavings.
-I know some breeders will use this.
-I do not.
+I do not recommend the use of wood shavings- I know some breeders will use pine etc. I do not.
 I live in Florida where humidity causes mold and wood chips mold when kept at a humidity level that would be required for some of the species I keep.
-If you plan to use wood chips you will definitely need to provide a humid hide as they will have shedding issues if this is not provided.
+If you plan to use wood chips and live in a place where they will not mold, then you will definitely need to provide a humid hide as they will have shedding issues if this is not provided.
+The one exception to this would be Exo Terra Forest Floor bedding, which is pure cypress.
+Cypress doesn't mold or give off potentially hazardous phenols like the other wood species do, so that one is ok.

 Temperature & Humidity